Hiroto-K/console-wrapper/README.md

 }
 ```

-#### Access to arguments

-console-wrapper is provided some proxy methods.
+For the access to arguments, console-wrapper is provided some proxy methods.

 ```php
 protected function handle()